 South Africa is strict with its drink driving laws.
 The maximum alcohol level allowed in a blood sample is 0.05 percent per 100ml – the equivalent of one glass of wine – while the legal breath alcohol limit is less than 0.24mg/1,000ml.

-If you are caught drunk driving, you could face up to six years in jail and could also be liable to pay up to ZAR 120,000 in fines.
+If you are caught drunk driving, you face up to six years in jail.
+Yoou could also be liable to pay up to ZAR 120,000 in fines.
 You driver’s licence could also be suspended.

 South African road rules and tips